Table of Contents Show

 The thriving, locally owned businesses are passionate about offering the neighborhood both commonplace and unique goods.

 1.16.
 Manfred Olson Planetarium

-The Manfred Olson Planetarium was established in 1965 by a physics professor from the University of Wisconsin—Madison.
+The Manfred Olson Planetarium was established in 1965 by a University of Wisconsin—Madison physics professor.

 Visitors will be interested in this planetarium today, especially those interested in science.